memoiry/Snaky/README.md

 # Snaky

-Snaky is a projects including a basic one-player version, and three versions of AI to play Snake automatically.
+Snaky is a Snake game series including a basic one-player version and three versions of AI to play Snake automatically.

 The project is implemented in Python.

 ### Require

-You should have `pygame` installed.
+You should have `pygame` module installed.

 ### Final Version Demo